faviasono/cookiecutter-data-science/README.md

 │   ├── azureml_pipeline <- Creating the azureml pipeline in this folder to submit jobs │   ├── README.md        <- Describe experiments in high-level (and provide reference in notebooks) │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── references         <- Data dictionaries, research papers, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting